model-railroad/tcm/README.md

 It should work on other devices, however no effort is being made (so far) in optimizing the screen layout for different form factors.

+The minimum supported API level is 23, a.k.a.
+"Android 6", a.k.a. `M`.

 To achieve the desired "unattended" behavior, the tablet is typically configured as follows in the Android system settings:

-- Display > Screen Timeout : 30 seconds
+- Display > Screen Timeout : 30 seconds or 1 minute.
-- Display > Screen Saver : None
+- Display > Screen Saver : None.
-- Security > Screen Lock : None
+- Security > Screen Lock : None.
-- Developer Options > Keep Screen On When Charging : Off
+- Developer Options > Keep Screen On When Charging : Off.

+Ideally the tablet would be powered via a USB brick to the same power source that powers the cameras monitoring the model train layout.

 The tablet is to be treated as an "appliances" -- it should only contain this application, and should be considered unsecured.
 This can be achieved two ways: